felixmokayabeatz/pesapal/README.md

 > - Main purpose of this project is to showcase the custom RDBMS and the web app to access it.

-It stores data in a file named **db.pesapal** when you start the app.
+It stores data in a file named **db.pesapal** which is automatically created when you start the app.

 ---